-Largest genetic analysis of MERS coronavirus suggests that virus has transmitted from animals to humans more than onceSeptember 19th, 2013 in Diseases, Conditions, Syndromes /
+Largest genetic analysis of MERS coronavirus suggests that virus has transmitted from animals to humans more than onceSeptember 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The largest study of Middle East respiratory syndrome coronavirus genomes to date, published in The Lancet today, reveals new information about how MERS-CoV is evolving, and its likely patterns of transmission.